abuseofnotation/abuseofnotation.github.io/_posts/blog/2023-01-01-logic-communication.md

-Feelings are a stronger form of knowledge
+Appendix: Feelings are a stronger form of knowledge
 ===

 Folks who are good at something, be it basketball, chess, programming or anything else cannot fully explain how do they do the thing they do, even to people who are equally good at the same thing. i.e. I cannot determine if someone is a good programmer just by talking to them.